F3D9/CRUD-Processors/README.md

 # CRUD-Processors

-A simple project about processors models.
+## A simple project on processor models.

-It's a terminal app about a simple CRUD with the funtions Create,Read,Update and Delete.
+It is a terminal application on a simple CRUD with the functions Create, Read, Update and Delete.

-Created an object (the processors) and you can do any funtion what is in the app.
+You create an object (the processors) and you can do any function that is in the application.

+I used only the sqlite3 library for the database that appears in the program.